-I came home from vacation ready to bake, but there were piles of laundry and personal matters to attend to.
-Experimenting in the kitchen wasn’t an option, so I turned to my fresh pile of cooking magazines for inspiration.
-I found it in the November issue of Eating Well – Chocolate Pumpkin Bundt Cake.
+I came home from vacation ready to bake, but there were piles of laundry and personal matters to attend to, thus experimenting in the kitchen was not an option.
+Since I was pressed for time, I turned to my cooking magazines for inspiration.
+I found it in the November issue of Eating Well.
+It’s called Chocolate Pumpkin Bundt Cake.

-I had most of the ingredients on hand, at least for the first cake.
-Unfortunately I had to make it twice because on cake #1, I accidentally left out a cup of sugar.
-That’s what happens when you try to bake a cake while on the phone with your mother.
-Or maybe I could blame it on the fact the ingredient order is kind of strange, with granulated sugar mixed in with the flour and the brown sugar mixed in with the pumpkin.
-That threw me off, but in the end all was well even though it required a special trip to the grocery store for more pumpkin and pastry flour.
+I had most of the ingredients to make the cake, but had to make it twice because I accidentally left out the sugar the first time.
+But that’s what happens when you try to bake a cake while on the phone with your mother.
+Maybe I can blame it on the fact the ingredient order is kind of strange.
+Granulated sugar is mixed in with the flour and the brown sugar is mixed in with the pumpkin.
+That threw me off, but it all worked out in the end.

 Since I thought the cake was perfect, I’ll link you directly to the original Chocolate-Pumpkin Bundt Cake Recipe and give you a few notes.